S1robe/InstallUbuntuDocker/WSL-Install.md

 ---

 <h3><p>
-This guide is designed specifically for an Ubuntu machine that is already setup for virtualization, kvm support, and up-to-date.
+This guide is designed specifically for an Ubuntu WSL instance..

 ---